SAP Licenses For Engineers, Administrators, and Other Specialized Roles

 Specialized Named User Categories for Specific Roles

 Beyond the standard license types (Professional, Limited Professional, etc.), SAP provides more specialized named user licenses tailored to certain functional roles.
-These allow companies to license users more finely according to their job duties.

 Read about SAP Named User Licensing.